Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 To Install RackStand:

 - Remove the original rear wheel quick release by unscrewing the end nut.
-Replace with the RackStand traditional quick release (Fig. 39) and tighten to proper tension (page 44).
+Replace with RackStand quick release with spacers in order shown (Fig. 39).
+Tighten to proper tension (page 44).

 - Place RackStand upside down (stand position) on the floor, with tail facing the front of the bike (Fig. 40).